alan-caio/healthcare-dshboard-react-node/README.md

 <!-- markdownlint-enable -->

-**healthcare dashboard react node** is a open-source project, so any contribution is highly appreciated.
+**healthcare dashboard react node** is a so any contribution is highly appreciated.
 If you are interested in further developing this project, have a look at the [Contributing.md](./.github/CONTRIBUTING.md).